Yellow diarrhea: 12 Causes, Doctor Explains.

 3- Causes of chronic Yellow diarrhea.

-If you came here searching for a cause of your yellow stool, mostly you are experiencing either acute or recurrent attacks.
+If you came here searching for a cause of your yellow stool, you are mostly experiencing either acute or recurrent attacks.
 However, yellow diarrhea can be chronic.
 This “chronic” form of yellow diarrhea is usually due to chronic disease or organ malfunction.

-And it will be always associated with more significant symptoms such as Jaundice, chronic abdominal pain, or a history of gallbladder stones.
+And it will always be associated with more significant symptoms such as Jaundice, chronic abdominal pain, or a history of gallbladder stones.

 The causes enlisted here cause chronic yellow diarrhea. if you already know you have any of the below conditions, then it will be the cause of your yellow diarrhea.